spiritumduo/spiritumDuo/docs/diaries/Joe/Work log.md

 ## 29th August - 2nd September 2022

 This is my final week.
 As a continuation of last week I re-organised the MDT feature work I did a few weeks ago.
 I'm also looking at our Selenium implementation.
 We think our issues around flaky tests derive from the GitHub actions runners latency (network + CPU bottlenecks).
-I'm going to setup a reverse shell so I can monitor the blade as it runs the tets.
+I'm going to setup a reverse shell so I can monitor the blade as it runs the tets so we can diagnose and resolve the issue.